PatrickYLi/patrickyli.github.io/_posts/2022-05-04-Fluorescence-Spectroscopy-Basics.md

 ## Excitation & Emission Spectra {#spectra}

 Here shows an excitation and emission spectra example.
 The fluorophore always absorbs light at a lower wavelength (excitation, blue line) and emits light at a longer wavelength (emission, red line).
+The phenomenon of the emission spectra red shift is called stokes shift, which usually shifts 10-100 nm.

 ![](../imgs/FluorescenceSpectroscopy/FluorescenceBasics/ExcitationAndEmissionSpectra.png)